3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Sovol_Chamber_Heater.md

 ## Securing The Wires Safely

 Drill a small 3mm hole in the plastic next to the thermistor mount.
-Secure the wires next to heater, making sure that the wires are kept well clear of it!
+Secure the wires with the small cable tie next to heater, making sure that the wires are kept well clear of it!

 ![IMG_1674](https://github.com/user-attachments/assets/82f40b25-d586-4157-825d-66249327f61a)